bxparks/rpn83p/docs/USER_GUIDE.md

 **Cursor**

-The cursor of RPN83P is a blink block character, which was selected because this is supported natively by the underlying TI-OS, and because it is visually distinctive from the small dashes that represent the folder tab of menu folders.
+The cursor of RPN83P is a blink block character.
 This is different from the HP-42S which uses an underscore character.
+The block character was selected because this style is supported natively by the underlying TI-OS, and because it is visually distinctive from the small dashes contained in the menu folder icon.

 The `LEFT` and `RIGHT` arrow keys will move the cursor over the input buffer.
 This is similar to the HP-48/49/50 series of calculators.